xbeat/Machine-Learning/README.md

 ## Beginners Guide to Real Analysis in Python

 Introduction to Real Analysis in Python This slideshow covers fundamental real analysis concepts and their implementation in Python.
 Real analysis deals with the theoretical foundations of calculus, such as limits, continuity, differentiation, and integration of functions.

+## Exploring Conditional Probability with Python

+Introduction to Conditional Probability

+Conditional probability is a fundamental concept in statistics that allows us to calculate the likelihood of an event occurring given that another event has already occurred.
+This powerful tool helps us make informed decisions in various fields, from medicine to machine learning.

 ## Speech Synthesis with Python